Ruskikomandoss/Eloquence-Enhancer/README.md

 ABOUT EE:
 A simple Python app using langchain and OpenAI's API, terminal-based.
 Returns correct input whether inputted a word, phrase or even longer piece of text.
 Never tested its capabilities in terms of input length, so I can't tell where the limit is.

+Very straightforward to use: you'll be asked to input a phrase - as mentioned, can be even number of sentences - and language you want EE to present you output in.
+The interface language is unchangeably English.

 Have fun!

 # Requirements: